Kilometer 101

 Kilometer 101 is the second full-length collection to appear in English by Russian writer Maxim Osipov.
-The book was published by New York Review Books Classics on October 11, 2022, after the beginning of the War in Ukraine.
+The book was published by New York Review Books Classics on October 11, 2022, after the beginning of the Russian invasion of Ukraine.
 The book is split into two parts: "Luxemburg: Stories", realistic fictional short stories about life in Tarusa, Russia, and "Kilometer 101: Essays", autobiographical recounts of Osipov's experiences as a cardiologist and citizen in Tarusa.
 The essays are wide-ranging, exploring such themes as life as an outsider in provincial Russia, life abroad in America for foreigners, the challenge of maintaining Russian identity/history, and the politics of emigration.
 The collection was edited by Boris Dralyuk; it was translated from Russian by Dralyuk, Alex Fleming, and Nicolas Pasternak Slater.

 Background

 Osipov was a cardiologist in Tarusa, a town nearly 101 km outside of Moscow (hence the name of the collection).
 Osipov fled Russia shortly after the 2022 Russian invasion of Ukraine.
 Osipov's experiences in Tarusa influenced the stories, highlighting the miserable post-Soviet feeling that surrounded the town.